-So, how much money do bloggers make from their blogs?
+So, how much do bloggers make from their blogs?

-Maybe you’ve heard stories of bloggers making a full-time living.
-Or perhaps you just have a passion for writing and sharing your expertise on a particular topic and you are curious if you can actually make any good money from doing it.
+Maybe you've heard stories of bloggers making a full-time living.
+Or perhaps you just have a passion for writing and sharing your expertise on a particular topic and you are curious if you can actually make a profitable blog.

-The truth is that bloggers can indeed make really good money each year.
+The truth is that a professional blogger in a profitable niche can make a lot of money in a year.
 But how much does the average blogger make?

 Not very much.

-The problem is that many bloggers get excited when they first start and then if they haven’t made very much money from their blog after a few months, they throw in the towel and call it quits.
+The problem is that many new bloggers get excited when they first start and then if they haven't made money from a few posts, they throw in the towel and call it quits.

-So, the real answer is that a blogger can make anywhere from a few dollars a month to over $100,000 a month.
+So, the real answer is that there isn't really an average blogger salary.
+A blogger can make anywhere from a few dollars a month to over $100,000 a month.
 Yep, $100k/month.
 I personally know bloggers making more than $1 million a year from their blogs!

 But remember, this is not the norm.
-The bloggers that are able to strategically think about their blog as a business and stick with it for the long term are the ones that have the potential to make a very significant income.
+The bloggers that are able to strategically think about their blog as a business and stick with it for the long term are the ones that have the potential to make significant money.

 - How Many Bloggers Exist?